bayeshack2016/vetafi/README.md

 # Developing

 We use vagrant to manage our development environments.
-Currently we use virtual machines managed by VirtualBox for development.
+Currently we use VirtualBox / vagrant for development, and we use [atlas](https://atlas.hashicorp.com) to manage our vagrant boxes.

 Please see installation instructions for vagrant and VirtualBox below: